 Select Stone quarries sandstone at several places in Montana.
-We have also source stone from quarries around the world for our projects.
+We also source stone from quarries around the world.

 Marble Quarries near Cararra, Italy

 The city of Cararra, Italy has been a marble quarrying and carving center for millenia.
 The marbles quarried in the Apuan Alps near Cararra were used for Michaelagelo’s David as well as countless other statues and structures during Roman times.
 These marbles are still quarried and shipped around the world.
 The images show active and ancient quarries that can be visited today.

 Granites, along with related crystalline igneous and metamorphic rocks, are quarried throughout the world, particularly in China and India.
 Granites are typically quarried in large blocks which are then sawn down into everything from countertops to building stones.

 Basalt is a rock formed when a lava flow hardens on the surface of the earth.
 When the basalt cools and solidifies it often forms the polygonal columns shown in these images.
 Basalts are quarried in many parts of the world, including the western U.S.

 Limestone and the related rocks dolomite and travertine are quarried throughout the world.
 Limestone quarries typically extract large quarry blocks which are then sawn and/or broken down into a great variety of products.